sortofsleepy/glsl-builder/readme.md

 - `npm install` (TODO update with better directions, it's slightly different if I remember correctly with command line tools)
 - `glsl-builder` + options
 - add `#include <filename>` to your files.
+- There will be a watch process started so things will re-compile with every change.

 Options
 =====